ottingbob/data-science-examples/README.md

 I setup an ___arguably___ complicated Makefile structure since I have so many projects in here.

-Here is a demonstration of how it works for a given project:
+Here is a demonstration of how it works for the related `building_ml_powered_apps` project:
 ![Demo](assets/make-demo.gif)

 ### Projects and Explanations